Sobibor (film): Production

 Initially the project was titled "Legend of the Escape".
 In early reports, Andrei Malyukov was credited as director, but at a press conference in September 2017, it was revealed that Khabensky in fact directed the film.

 Principal photography took place near Vilnius, Lithuania.

 Release

 Samuel Goldwyn Films has secured North American distribution rights.
-The U.S. release date is April 2, 2019.
+The U.S. release date was 2 April 2019.

-Response
+Reception

 Box office

 Sobibor grossed $0 in North America and $5.1 million in other territories, against a production budget of $2.4 million.